Juma Al Kaabi

 Juma Mohammed Al Kaabi (جمعة محمد الكعبي; 1966 – February 15, 2017) was an Emirati career diplomat who served as the United Arab Emirates Ambassador to Afghanistan from July 28, 2016 to January 10, 2017.
-Al Kaabi died after suffering from injuries that were sustained on the 10 January 2017 Afghanistan bombings while he was on a humanitarian mission to open an orphanage in Kandahar, Afghanistan.
+Al Kaabi died from injuries sustained in the 10 January 2017 Afghanistan bombings while he was on a humanitarian mission to open an orphanage in Kandahar, Afghanistan.

 Early life and education

 Al Kaabi was born in 1966 in the village of Wadi Al Qor in Ras Al Khaimah, United Arab Emirates.
 He was the eldest of his siblings.
 He has 2 brothers and 6 sisters.
-His father died while he was 18 years old and he became the primary care taker of his family after the death of his father.
+His father died while he was 18 years old and he became the primary caretaker of his family.

 Career

 After finishing high school, he joined the United Arab Emirates Armed Forces.
 He then joined the UAE Ministry of Foreign Affairs for 8 years before being appointed on July 28, 2016 as the UAE Ambassador to Afghanistan.